gmspringer32/gmspringer32.github.io/data-cleaning.md

 ## 1. Importing Pandas

 Before you start cleaning data, you'll need to import the Pandas library.
 It provides powerful tools for data manipulation, including DataFrames, which are like tables in a database but in Python.
-By convention you import it as pd.
+By convention, you import it as pd.

 ```python
 import pandas as pd